 Delilah's is a neighborhood bar with over 400 whiskeys, located in Chicago's Lincoln Park.

 The reverberating heavy metal and serious brew selection here will make you completely forget that just before you entered, you saw a nice-looking couple walking their French bulldog down a sleepy, tree-lined street in Lincoln Park.
-If you can’t find something you like on draft (highly unlikely), there’s also an impressive bottle selection (rarer large-format options in particular).
-Really, though, you’d be remiss not to sample at least one of the house-branded options they make at other Midwest breweries.
-This perfect little dive doesn’t quite have room for fermentation tanks.
+If you can’t find something you like on draft (highly unlikely), there’s also an impressive bottle selection (the rarer, large-format options included).
+Really, though, you’d be remiss not to sample at least one of the house-branded options they make at other Midwest breweries (the small dive's big personality doesn't leave enough room for fermentation tanks).

 Three Dots and a Dash is a tiki-themed speakeasy in the back of Bub City that's pouring out crazy tropical cocktails in vessels like glass skulls and treasure chests.

 This fancy schmancy bar and restaurant on the 95th floor of the John Hancock Center boasts panoramic city views through massive floor-to-ceiling windows.
 The Signature Room is probably Chicago's most jaw-dropping location for drinks, but beware: the prices are steep.
 It doesn't really matter what you order -- be it a martini and high-end tater tots or champagne and a seafood tower because after all, you're there for the ambience.

 You'll feel like a pair of Twin Anchors after you leave this cozy Old Town bar/restaurant, stuffed with ribs, chicken, chili, and whatever else you chose to soak up their awesome selection of beers.